YipuXu/YipuXu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm **Yipu Xu** (徐一谱), a passionate data scientist and researcher currently pursuing my Master's degree in Information Technology at Monash University, Australia.
+I'm **Yipu Xu** (徐亦璞), a passionate data scientist and researcher currently pursuing my Master's degree in Information Technology at Monash University, Australia.

 ## My Story